prython in a nutshell

 What's prython for?

-It's an IDE that allows you to code in R or Python using panels that can be connected in a canvas.
-Each panel can accept multiple IN and OUT connections.
-You can run each panel in three modes: just one panel, everything up to that panel (running everything that serves as an input to it), and everything after that panel (running everything that uses the code from this panel)
+- in the standard mode, each panel can accept multiple IN and OUT connections.
+You can run each panel in three modes: just one panel, everything up to that panel (running everything that serves as an input to it), and everything after that panel (running everything that uses the code from this panel).
+Every time you press run in either one of the three approaches, a new Python/R session gets created and all variables are evaluated again.

 Check here our video tutorials